ted9219/RespiratoryDrugPathways/README.md

 2. Build the package (packages required are listed in DESCRIPTION file).
 3. In extras -> CodeToRun.R: specify connection details + set analysis settings to TRUE.
 4. To execute the study run code in CodeToRun.R.
-5. Run the Shiny App for an interactive visualisation of the results.
+5. Run the Shiny App for an interactive visualisation of the results (in progress).

 ````
   shiny::runApp('shiny')